adinn/balloon/README.md

 Available options and their meanings are

-    sysout -- write stats to the JVM's System.out verbose -- print messages detailing operation of the native agent all -- dump stats at every GC map -- does not yet do anything
+    sysout -- write stats to the JVM's System.out approot -- locate .balloonstats.log in $CWD/app-root/data
+    verbose -- print messages detailing operation of the native agent all -- dump stats at every GC map -- does not yet do anything

+n.b. approot is provided for use when the agent is deployed in an OpenShift application. $CWD (the home directory) is not normally writeable by deployed apps but $CWD/app-root/data /is/ writeable.

 Testing
 -------